It may sound a bit bizarre but it is true that headaches from weather changes are quite common.

 For some people, these changes can be debilitating, making it difficult to function normally.
 Others may only experience a mild headache or discomfort.

 If you suffer from weather-related headaches, there are some simple things you can do to ease the pain.

 The first step is to identify any weather triggers and try to avoid them if possible.

-- If cold weather is a trigger for your headaches, dress warmly and avoid being outside for long periods of time.
+- Cold weather can be a trigger for your headaches.
+If so, dress warmly and avoid being outside for long periods of time.

-- If heat is a trigger, stay cool and hydrated by drinking plenty of fluids
+- Heat can also be a trigger, so stay cool and hydrated by drinking plenty of fluids.

 There are some medications that can help to relieve weather-related headaches.